folio-org/okapi/doc/guide.md

 #### Okapi-sample-module

-Is a very simple module.
+This is a very simple module.
 If you make a GET request to it, it will reply "It works".
 If you POST something to it, it will reply with "Hello" followed by what ever you posted.

-Normally Okapi will be starting and stopping these modules for you, but let's take a quick look at this one, mostly to see how to use curl.
+Normally Okapi will be starting and stopping these modules for you, but let's run this one directly for now -- mostly to see how to use curl, a command-line HTTP client that is useful for testing.

 Open a console window, navigate to the okapi project root and issue the command